Adams talks cops, Covid in Jamaica

-Mayor Adams and NYPD Commissioner Keechant Sewell on Saturday afternoon made the 103rd Precinct in Jamaica one of the first stops of Adams’ mayoralty.
+Mayor Adams and NYPD Commissioner Keechant Sewell made the 103rd Precinct in Jamaica one of the first stops of Adams’ mayoralty last Saturday afternoon.

 Adams had planned the visit, though his schedule had an unanticipated detour to a hospital in Harlem on Saturday morning when an off-duty police officer was shot in the parking lot of the 25th Precinct.

-Adams, accompanied by Sewell, new First Deputy Commissioner Edward Caban and Councilwoman Nantasha Williams (D-St. Albans) attended roll call and spoke with the officers about to head out to the streets of Jamaica.
+Accompanied by Sewell, new First Deputy Commissioner Edward Caban and Councilwoman Nantasha Williams (D-St. Albans) Adams attended roll call and spoke with the officers about to head out to the streets of Jamaica.

 And the former NYPD captain said the location was very deliberate.